|The Frankfurt-Tipp rating:|

-The restrained Jonathas (Begê Muniz) lives in the rural Amazon where he works on his family's small fruit stand.
-When he meets the Ukrainian Milly (Viktoryia Vinyarska) and her Brazilian companion Kedassere (Alex Lima) through his open-minded brother Juliano (Ítalo Castro), he immediately feels attracted to the young tourist.
-So he agrees with the proposal to camp four people for a weekend in the jungle, even though his father is strictly against it.
-At first it looks like this trip will be a lot of fun.
-But when Jonathas wants to find very special fruits for Milly, he gets lost in the dark green of the jungle and an adventure awaits the young man that will change him forever…
+The reserved Jonathas (Begê Muniz) lives in the rural Amazon, where he works at his family's small fruit stand.
+When he meets Ukrainian Milly (Viktoryia Vinyarska) and her Brazilian companion Kedassere (Alex Lima) through his outgoing brother Juliano (Ítalo Castro), he is immediately attracted to the young tourist.
+That's why he agrees to the proposal of camping in the jungle for a weekend with the four of them, even though his father is strictly against it.
+At first it looks like this trip is going to be a lot of fun.
+But when Jonathas wants to find some very special fruit for Milly, he gets lost in the dark green of the jungle and an adventure awaits the young man that will change him permanently.

 Jonathas serves as a link between urban life and the nature of the jungle.
-He stands exactly in between, whereby the contact with tourists from big cities is just as alien to him as the time he spends in the jungle.
-This becomes clear in the opening sequence, which shows how his father will teach him how to pick fruit, which he will later sell at their fruit stall.
-The boy is a bit clumsy when it comes to this, which makes it clear that he isn't a child of the jungle, which is actually so close.
-When he then sits at the fruit stand and his brother loosely flirts with young women from the city, while Jonathas observes him quietly in seclusion, it becomes obvious that even city life, which is not far away either, is completely foreign to him.
-This creates an image of forlornness that is clearly expressed the moment Jonathas gets lost in the jungle.
+He stands right in between, with contact with tourists from big cities being as alienating to him as the time he spends in the jungle.
+This becomes clear right from the opening sequence, which shows his father trying to teach him how to pick fruit that they will later sell at their fruit stand.
+The boy is still a bit clumsy here, which makes it clear that he just isn't a child of the actually so close jungle.
+When he then sits at the fruit stand and his brother casually flirts with young women from the city, while Jonathas quietly watches him withdrawn into himself, it becomes obvious that the big city life, which is also not far away, is completely foreign to him.
+This creates an image of forlornness, which is clearly expressed in the moment Jonathas gets lost in the jungle.